The Real Risk of Executing the Innocent

 - Contrary to popular belief, the appeals process is not designed to catch many of these mistakes.
 These exonerations came only because of the extraordinary efforts of people working outside the system – pro bono lawyers, family members, even students.

 - Innocent people have spent decades on death row, or come within hours of execution, before the truth came out.
 Cutting appeals will only increase the risk that an innocent person will be executed.

-- Michael McCormick was sentenced to death in Chattanooga in 1985.
+Michael McCormick was sentenced to death in Chattanooga in 1985.
 His conviction was based largely on hair evidence found in the murder victims’ car that the FBI said matched McCormick.
-After spending 20 years on death row, DNA testing ultimately proved that hair did not belong to McCormick and he became the nation’s 125th death row exonoreee.
+After spending 20 years on death row, DNA testing ultimately proved that the hair did not belong to McCormick and he became the nation’s 125th death row exonoree.

-- Paul House was released in 2009 after spending nearly 23 years on death row – even though evidence indicating his innocence (including DNA) had been uncovered in the 1990’s.
-In 2006 the U.S. Supreme Court ruled that “had the jury heard all conflicting testimony—it is more likely than not that no reasonable juror would have lacked a reasonable doubt.”
+Paul House was released in 2009 after spending nearly 23 years on death row, even though evidence indicating his innocence (including DNA) had been uncovered in the 1990’s.
+In 2006 the U.S. Supreme Court ruled that “had the jury heard all conflicting testimony, it is more likely than not that no reasonable juror would have lacked a reasonable doubt.”
 In other words, House would not be found guilty in a fair trial with all the evidence introduced.
-House’s case was finally thrown out by and all charges were dropped making House the132nd exonoree nationwide and the second in Tennessee.
+House’s case was finally thrown out and all charges were dropped, making House the 132nd exonoree nationwide and the second in Tennessee.

 Factors leading to wrongful convictions include:

 - Police and Prosecutorial misconduct